 Richmond Student Crimes Lawyer

-Dedicated Student Crimes Attorney Ready To Fight For You
+Dedicated Richmond Student Crimes Attorney Ready To Fight For You

 My name is Standish Alexander.
 My Richmond-based law office can help you overcome your stressful legal issues.
-At my firm, you will find customized personal service, experienced representation, and dedicated representation.
+At Alexander Law Office, P.C., you will find customized personal service, experienced representation, and dedicated representation.
 I have over 25 years of experience and have been given an A+ rating by the Better Business Bureau.
 I have also been rated as one of Virginia’s top 100 DUI attorneys by the National Advocacy for DUI Defense, LLC.

 If you are a first-time offender or someone who is unfamiliar with the justice system, I make sure to explain legal procedures to you in a language you can understand.
 I am committed to guiding my clients through the legal process.
 Because of the knowledge and experience I have gained in the representation of similar cases over the years, I can help you anticipate the likely hurdles and typical results for your case.

 Contact me in Richmond right away so we can get to the bottom of what happened.
 Call right now to secure a free consultation: 804-355-0016 .

 Choose a Knowledgeable Richmond Student Crimes Lawyer

 Please speak with me immediately if you have been arrested for a criminal offense while attending any of the following institutions:

 - Randolph Mason

 - University of Virginia